enrabre/AdaEPFL-Project/README.rst

 Abstract:
 -----------------

 Text mining and analysis are areas of research that made amazing results these last years.
 Linked to the advent of Twitter, a huge amount of data are waiting to be process and analyse.
 In our project, we will try to process, organise tweets in Switzerland in order to detect events.
 The end goal of our project is to be able to label event and maybe highlight causality between place, date,positive or negative sentiment.
-Our biggest challenge will be

 Data description:
 -----------------